Under GDPR Can an Individual be Held Responsible?

 This is why we always recommend that you seek advice from an independent legal entity.

 For your claim to be successful you will need to demonstrate that the company that held your data failed to take all appropriate steps to ensure the safety and security of your data and that, as a result of their negligence, your data was released or made available to other, third parties or organisations without your consent.
-Any company that is holding your data has certain obligations with that data and a claim can be made if:

 Type of breach | Possible compensation amount |